What is Ultracold?

 Who is Karmela?

 I don’t encounter many voices like mine online or in physical spaces I move through for work and therefore want to use my own to be as loud as I can.
-I would love for “queer, female, immigrant physicist” to one day be a niche; there should be more of us.
+I would love for “queer, non-binary, immigrant physicist” to one day be a niche; there should be more of us.

 A bit of context…